caraya/personal-blog/content/blog/be-mindful-of-ch-units.md

 But what happens if it doesn't load or the browser times out waiting for Raleway to load?
 What happens a fallback font is significantly different than the primary font we specify for our stack?

-Before we move forward, a little reminder.
-According to the [CSS Values and Units Module Level 3](https://www.w3.org/TR/css-values-3/) specifications, the [ch unit](https://www.w3.org/TR/css-values-3/#font-relative-lengths):

-> Represents the typical advance measure of European alphanumeric characters, and measured as the used advance measure of the “0” (ZERO, U+0030) glyph in the font used to render it.
-(The advance measure of a glyph is its advance width or height, whichever is in the inline axis of the element.)

 As Silvestar Bistrović outlines in [Be careful with ch units](https://www.silvestar.codes/articles/be-careful-with-ch-units/), the size of the ch unit is based on the font.

 Since not all fonts are designed the same, a measure of 66 characters can look narrower or wider depending on the typefaces you choose for your primary and fallback fonts.